 Try some of these trick-or-treating alternatives and let us know which was your family’s favorite!

 We all know the highlight of Halloween is likely the collecting of treats.
-If going door-to-door is not an option for your family this year, have your kids hunt for their treasures.
-Hide it around the house or the yard.
-You can give them clues or simply let them search.
+If going door-to-door is not an ideal option for your family this year, have your kids hunt for their treasures at home.
+Hide treats around the house and yard.
+You can give clues or simply let them search.

 Hang up a Halloween piñata.

 We looked to birthday parties for our candy delivery method inspiration on this one.
 Choose something Halloween-themed or something related to your child’s costume of choice.

 Food can make any day special.
 Craft a special menu with some sweet treats, of course.
 Cookies, cupcakes, gourd-shaped pizzas, mummy dogs… the sky is the limit.